Bucket List: Amazing Places to Visit in Mirissa, Sri Lanka

 Take the day to roam around in Galle Fort.

-Galle Fort is a Mediterranean atmosphere which was recognized as a UNESCO World Heritage Site.
+Galle Fort is a Mediterranean atmosphere recognized as a UNESCO World Heritage Site.
 This place is filled with history as it was once occupied by the Portuguese and eventually conquered by the Dutch.

 While the fort is 45 minutes away from Mirissa, there are a variety of activities that you can’t find anywhere else.